Beatties Model Of Health Promotion

 Q: Can Beattie's model be applied to all health issues?

 A: Yes, the model's flexibility allows its application to a wide range of health issues, from chronic diseases to mental health and injury prevention.
-However, the specific strategies and interventions will need to be tailored to the particular health issue and the context in which it occurs.
+Even so, the specific strategies and interventions will need to be made for the particular health issue and the context in which it occurs.

 Q: How can I evaluate the effectiveness of an intervention based on Beattie's model?